-You only really need one book for this block, which is Teaching Children Handwriting by Audrey McAllen, available from WaldorfBooks.com.
+You only really need one book for this block, which is Teaching Children Handwriting by Audrey McAllen.

 However, in certain situations, you may want others.
 If you would like a picture book which contains illustrations

-by Howard Schrager and Bruce Bishof, creators of the Live Education! homeschool curriculum.
+(this one is my personal favorite) by Howard Schrager and Bruce Bishof, part of the Live Education! homeschool curriculum creative team.

 child -- within the illustration your child will find the shape of the letter.